b0kch01/alan.github.io/README.md

 Here, you can add your projects and publications.
 Feel free to add more categories as you wish.

+## `_data/experience.md`

+Simple yaml file to for showing past experiences/timeline on the home page.

 ## `_projects/`

 After adding projects to \_data, make a new `.md` file under \_projects